 The grant can be accessed by businesses employing up to 250 staff and can be used for activities including consultancy support, professional fees, external training, and international market research.
 To date, 165 Brexit Support Grants have been awarded for company projects totalling £600,000.

 Since the Prepare for Brexit campaign launched, there have been 136,827 website visitors, 7061 completed company self-assessments and 498 enquiries from businesses.

 One company that has accessed help and support is The Start-Up Drinks Lab.
 Hannah Fisher of the company said: “Restricted and more expensive supply of raw material will have a negative impact.
 Looking for a positive, we hope our new canning line will attract some of the clients that currently use canning companies in Germany and Belgium due to restricted trade.”

-We are supporting small business employers to comply with health and safety regulations.
+Health and Safety We are supporting small business employers to comply with health and safety regulations.
 Healthy Working Lives offer free health and safety assessments to small businesses and a range of training courses which are mostly free of charge.
 The burden is also reduced by Working Health Services Scotland which gives free and confidential health support to individuals employed by companies with fewer than 250 employees.

-Business and Regulatory Impact Assessments and the Scottish Regulators’ Strategic Code of Practice have made regulation more proportionate, consistent and transparent.
+Better Regulation Business and Regulatory Impact Assessments and the Scottish Regulators’ Strategic Code of Practice have made regulation more proportionate, consistent and transparent.
 These measures have helped small businesses by eliminating unnecessary burdens and ensuring regulatory principles are applied in a way which is consistent with delivering sustainable economic growth.